marmelab/react-admin/docs/Forms.md

 - [`<TabbedForm>`](./TabbedForm.md) renders a form with tabs.
 Each tab contains a group of inputs.
 It's useful to organize a form with many fields.
 - [`<AccordionForm>`](./AccordionForm.md) renders a form with accordion sections.
 Each section contains a group of inputs.
 - [`<WizardForm>`](./WizardForm.md) renders a form with several steps.
 Each step contains a group of inputs.
 It's useful when you need to guide the user through a complex form.
-- [`<LongForm>`](./LongForm.md) provides a table of content on the left side of the form.
+- [`<LongForm>`](./LongForm.md) provides a table of contents on the left side of the form.
 It's useful when you have a very long form and want to help the user navigate through it.

 You can use these forms in creation and edition pages, as well as in dialogs (see e.g. [`<EditDialog>`](./EditDialog.md)).
 If none of these layouts fit your needs, you can build your own layout based on the `<Form>` component.